 - You can see our complete guide here on how the FREE airline buses work, including the codes to use when booking your flights and the pickup points.

-A very new service, Abu Dhabi International Airport has introduced this new shuttle service to assist passengers not flying with Etihad in making their onward connection to Dubai.
+A new service from Zayed International Airport (the new name for Abu Dhabi International Airport), this is a paid shuttle bus to assist passengers not flying with Etihad in their onward connection to Dubai.

-The AUH Express Service costs AED 35 one way and runs overnight.
+The AUH Express Service costs AED 35 one way and now runs 24/7.
+You can pay for this at AUH airport, or pre-book your place on the shuttle before you travel.

-Although it costs slightly more than the intercity bus, the fact it leaves from the airport makes this a better choice for many passengers.
+Although the AUH Express costs slightly more than the Intercity 101 Bus, it leaves from the airport directly, rather than the centre of Abu Dhabi city, making this a better choice for many passengers.

 Abu Dhabi to Dubai by Taxi or RideShare App